All Souls Procession All Souls Procession

 The All Souls Procession is a donation-funded event.
 The non-profit parent organization, Many Mouths One Stomach, is staffed by 20-30 artists and Directors who receive small honorariums for seasonal work and are compensated for their materials and time.

-OVer 200 ushers, performers, technical staff, artists, workshop leaders, and behind-the-scenes workers who make the Procession happen are volunteers.
+Over 200 ushers, performers, technical staff, artists, workshop leaders, and behind-the-scenes workers who make the Procession happen are volunteers.
 In other words, people just like you who have stepped up to help make this event happen for our community.

 The Procession does not happen without the community.
 If you put something in the Urn to burn at the end, if you walk with us pushing a rolling altar, if you drop money in the donation boxes, if you volunteer for a season helping construct an art project, teaching a workshop or helping us clean up…